balugaq/MinimizeFactory/theoryBasis/notUsed/RandomTickCobbleStoneGenerateCalculation.md

+it's not quite helpful because i don't know how to combine cobbblestone-generation with wither break block period

 read mcp and got cobblestone generate frequency:
 LAVA update rate:10 ticks in nether and 30 ticks other.(hard-coded)(mark as P) also receives random tick.